cgeyskens/phd/ip-proteomics/docs/notes.md

 ### For downstream selection of candidates for BioPhysics followup:
-V- No MinProb, now MinDet for reproducibility (deterministic instead of stochiastic)
+V- No MinProb, now MinDet for reproducibility (deterministic instead of stochiastic) V- Redo now all the analyses with MinDet and also add the protein_ID in the IP proteins for further followup in the annotations from UniProt.
-- Redo now all the analyses with MinDet and also add the protein_ID in the IP proteins for further followup in the annotations from UniProt
+V- Also checked if parameter -gen-spec-lib does something different and its not the case/
 - Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025)
 - Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO)